 We will be producing detailed reports and shorter briefings on specific issues to support awareness-raising work.
 All our reports are written by qualified experts in the field.

-Pakistan Blasphemy Law works in partnership with other organisations and institutions.
+Coalition Against Misuse of the Blasphemy Laws works in partnership with other organisations and institutions.
 We support and encourage governments, regional organizations and UN experts to address issues surrounding the blasphemy law in Pakistan.
 With the support of these bodies, we urge the Government of Pakistan to adopt policies which provide protection to people accused of committing blasphemy.

 We also build judicial capacity to deal with the misuse of the blasphemy law.
 Through professional advice and training aimed at judicial bodies in Pakistan we intend to educate judges, prosecutors, lawyers and police about their obligations to offer a fair trial, under international human rights law, either through online courses or on-the-ground training.